Tara Eden Pearl: Early life

-Born in 1961 in Chicago, Ill., Pearl grew up in Palm Beach, Florida where she attended the Palm Beach Day Academy.
-Pearl’s entrepreneurial education started at an early age.
+Born in 1961 in Chicago, Illinois, Pearl grew up in Palm Beach, Florida where she attended the Palm Beach Day Academy.
+Pearl's entrepreneurial education started at an early age.
 Her grandparents, George and Suzetta Small, owned a large clothing and design manufacturing business with factories in New York and Florida.
 Her grandmother, Suzetta Small, was also a prolific and accomplished entrepreneur.
 Small was among the first female general contractors in Florida, and founder of several companies, including consulting and brokerage firm Palm Beach Real Estate, Inc., Contemporary Construction, the Small Museum and The Look, a clothing design and manufacturing company that operated in Florida and Puerto Rico.
 Suzetta Small had created the businesses with her daughter, Phyllis “Honey” Small, and the women involved young Tara in the running of the businesses throughout her childhood.

 During school vacations, Pearl served as the part-time activities director for the Breakers Hotel.